RektifyAI/attack-playbook/README.md

 Defintions:
 1. What is Bitcoin?
-> Bitcoin is a peer-to-peer digital currency that allows for global electronic payments.
+> Bitcoin is a peer-to-peer digital currency that allows for electronic payments.
 Bitcoin was launched by anonymous super-coder, Satoshi Nakamoto in 2008.

 2. What are cryptocurrencies?
 > Any digital currency whose transacations are stored on a blockchain and is not Bitcoin.